Mélanie Calvat: Apparition

-On 19 September 1846, it is related that Calvat and Maximin Giraud, who were only teenagers, saw an apparition of the Virgin Mary in the mountains of La Salette, who gave them both public and private messages.
+On 19 September 1846, it is alleged that Calvat and Maximin Giraud, who were only teenagers, saw an apparition of the Virgin Mary in the mountains of La Salette, who gave them both public and private messages.

 The bishop of Grenoble, Philibert de Bruillard, named several commissions to examine the facts.
 In December 1846, the first commissions were established.
 One was formed of professors from the major seminary of Grenoble and the other from titulary canons.
 The latter commission concluded that a more extensive examination was necessary before formulating a judgment.
 A new inquiry was held from July to September 1847, by two members of the commission, Canon Orcel, the superior of the major seminary, and Canon Rousselot.

 A conference on the matter at the bishop's residence took place in November–December 1847.
 Sixteen members – the vicars general of the diocese, the parish priests of Grenoble and the titulary canons – assembled in the presence of the bishop.
 The majority concluded to the authenticity of the apparition, after the examination of the report from Rousselot and Urcel.
 Moreover, the Bishop of Sens had examined very carefully three cures attributed to Our Lady of La Salette that had occurred in the city of Avallon.
 The local bishop, Mgr.
 Mellon Jolly, recognized on 4 May 1849, one of the three cures, which had occurred on 21 November 1847, as miraculous.

 Mgr. de Bruillard was convinced of the reality of the apparition and authorized the publication of the Rousselot report, which affirmed the reality of the apparition.
 In his letter of approbation, added as a preface, the bishop of Grenoble declared that he shared the opinion of the majority of the commission which adopted the conclusions of the report.

 However, Louis Jacques Maurice de Bonald, the Cardinal Archbishop of Lyon, on whom Grenoble depended, suspected a subterfuge.
 The Cardinal demanded that the children tell him their secret, saying that he had a mandate from the Pope.
 The children finally acceded to this demand.
 Calvat, however, insisted that her text be carried directly to the Pope.
 It was under those conditions that the Bishop of Grenoble sent two representatives to Rome.
 The text of the two private secrets were reportedly handed to Pope Pius IX on 18 July 1851 but was apparently lost.